karstenmueller/lucy.hamburg/site/content/boat/index.en.md

 ## The Equipment of the Contessa 32 'Lucy'

+Upon descending below deck, she immediately evokes the ambiance of a classic marine interior.
+The galley, situated on the port side, is compact yet functional when heeled.
+The chart table on the starboard side is appropriately sized to accommodate a standard paper chart.
+Additionally, the saloon berths are generously spacious and comfortable, even for individuals of tall stature.
+While she lacks excessive beam, this does result in slightly reduced space under deck.
+However, ample storage is provided, and every nook and cranny is meticulously designed.

-The Contessa 32 **Lucy** is not only a sight to behold on the water but also a real gem inside.
+She is not only a sight to behold on the water but also a real gem inside.
 Sailors will find a combination of traditional style and practical features:

 - **Classic teak interior**: Lucy’s cabin is lined with fine teak wood, creating a warm and inviting atmosphere.
 - **Fully equipped galley**: A well-appointed galley with stove, sink, and fridge ensures that longer trips are comfortable and enjoyable.